endrebak/piedpiper/README.md

 Context manager to debug method chains in Python.

-It is in an alpha state, but will get much attention from me in the immediate future as I desperately want something like this.
+It is in an alpha state, but will get much attention from me in the immediate future as I desperately need it.
 Watch this space :)

 ```
 cat examples/pp.py